Saturday, 15 April 2017

 The full caption is "black dudes, you can avoid the rain drops if you smoke".

 So the story goes, during the making of The Fifth Element director Luc Besson came up with an imaginary alien language for Milla Jovovich's character, and by the end of filming the pair of them were so proficient in this language that they could have entire conversations.
 Humanity developed language for sound practical reasons, but to what extent does language shape our consciousness?
 I have no idea, but the F-301 is something of a bargain on the used market.
 Historically it was quickly overshadowed by Nikon's new autofocus cameras.
-In the 1990s and 2000s it was never prized by the cult camera crowd, who instead gravitated towards Nikon's older manual focus SLRs such as the EM and F3 and so forth.
+In the 1990s and 2000s it was never prized by the cult camera crowd, who instead gravitated towards Nikon's older manual focus SLRs such as the EM and F3.

 On a technological level the F-301 is objectively more advanced than the F3, but the F3 has a much better viewfinder.
 The viewfinder is the F-301's biggest weakness.
 It feels cramped and I have to jam the camera against my face to see all of it.
 It's a shame because the other reason I bought an F-301 is because it's one of the newest Nikon cameras with a split-image viewfinder.